-- in-depth written and oral knowledge and skills in the languages of their major field of specialisation and a knowledge of a Western European second language,
+- knowledge and oral and written skills in the languages of their major field of study and a knowledge of a Western European second language,

 - communicative competence in general and specialised language, profiled for general communication and mediation in international economic and trade relations,

 - the necessary knowledge of scientific disciplines (linguistics and literary studies) assigned to the above field of study / major,

 - ability to have a good grasp of the culture, realities and social relations of the East Slavic area,

 - the competence to relate their linguistic and translation competence and to acquire, collect, process and transmit information and work as part of a team.

 The knowledge, competences and skills acquired by the graduates enable them to find employment in: